 - This is a tentative Syllabus which is subject to change whenever needed or required.
 You will be informed in class if any modifications are warranted.
 Grading Scheme will not change unless there are typos (also see next notice). - Syllabus and grading scheme are designed for students completing the full semester.
-Withdrawal grades would be calculated differently.
-Please consult with me before withdrawing.
+Withdrawal grades may be calculated differently.
+Please consult with me before withdrawing. - If dropping the course, please make sure you do so before the official deadline; otherwise, a WF or WP may be recorded on your transcripts (depending on your standing).